Microsoft SQL Server

 Other Operations

-The Connectors page provides a centralized view of all configured connectors, along with their health status.
+The Connectors page provides a centralized view of all configured connectors, along with the health status.

 Managing connectors includes: